oleksandr-panashchuk/bachu-app/README.md

 ## Author

-This Application is developed by [Oleksadr Panashchuk](https://github.com/oleksandr-panashchuk).
+This Application is organized by [Oleksadr Panashchuk](https://github.com/oleksandr-panashchuk).
 You can contact me at <ioleksandr.panashchuk@gmail.com>.